colah/ByronTrialNotes/daily-notes/day10.md

 Byron Trial Notes, Day 10 (Week 3)
 ==================================

-**Summary:** Counsel crossexamines Detective-Sargent Bui.
+**Summary:** Counsel continues crossexamining Detective-Sargent Bui, moving on to the recorded interviews.
 Topics include various violations of Byron's rights, including denying counsel, detaining Byron beyond 24 hours without putting him before a Justice of the Peace, leveraging his wife to try and make him give a guilty confession (a "moral appeal") and insinuating Byron might fall into a legal black hole.

+********

 (Judge hasn't finished her reasons.
 Should be done for Tuesday or maybe Wednesday.)